git-cola/git-cola/share/doc/git-cola/relnotes.rst

 Usability, bells and whistles
 -----------------------------

+* The Edit menu's "Copy" and "Select All" actions now forward to either the diff, status, recent, or favorites widgets, based on which widget has focus.

 * It was easy to accidentally trigger the first action in the `Status` tool's context menu when using a quick right-click to bring up the menu.
   A short sub-second delay was added to ensure that the top-most action is not